I feel the need, the need for speed!

 To compete in a road race competitors must hold a racing licence which can be obtained from British Cycling, The League International (TLI) or British Masters Cycle Racing (BMCR) depending on age and type of event.
 For occasional racers, or for those who just want a ‘taster’, day licences are available for some events.
 Each of the above organisations has a calendar of events on their respective website.
 Their rules and age ranges differ slightly; the websites explain the categories and requirements.

-Southend Wheelers holds its own club road race championships each year with awards for youth, junior, senior, veteran, women and novice categories, this year for the first time at the new Colchester Northern Gateway Circuit on Sunday 26 June.
+Southend Wheelers holds its own club road race championships each year with awards for junior, senior, veteran, women and novice categories, and 2022 for the first time it was on the new Colchester Northern Gateway Circuit on Sunday 26 June.
 Next year's road race day is Sunday 4th June 2023.
 The club also promotes the Andrews Trophy Elite Road Race each year.
-This year's date is Sunday 31 July.

 Circuit racing - We are fortunate to have five closed circuits within an hour or so of Southend (traffic permitting!)
 These are:

 Ford Dunton Test Track (used by Ford Cycling Club and BMCR)